-- Adequate space: Are you satisfied with the amount of counter space, cabinet space and floor space in your kitchen?
-The position of your refrigerator or shape of your counter may be taking away useful workspace.
+- Adequate space: Are you happy with the amount of counter space, cabinet space and floor space in your kitchen?
+The position of your fridge or shape of your counter may be taking away useful workspace.
 According to the NKBA Kitchen and Bath Planning Guidelines, when replacing a countertop or changing the shape of your kitchen, keep in mind that a total of 158" of countertop frontage, 24" deep with at least 15" of clearance above, is needed to accommodate all uses, including landing area, preparation/work area and storage.

 - Traffic flow: If there's more than one cook in your household, you may want to consider making more room around the main workspace.
 If you enjoy entertaining, you may want an open plan kitchen that allows for more social interaction between the kitchen and other rooms.
 According to the NKBA Kitchen Planning Guidelines, the width of a walkway should be at least 36" and the width of a work aisle should be at least 42" for one cook and at least 48" for multiple cooks.

 - Children: Depending on whether or not you have children, and their ages, your kitchen may need to be remodeled.
 Dated appliances and the design of your kitchen can be hazardous for young kids.
 If you are in the process of extending your family, you may want more room for cooking larger meals and lower cabinets for easier access to children's food.
 Based on the NKBA Kitchen Planning Guidelines, microwave ovens should be installed 3" below the principal user's shoulder but no more than 54" above the floor to avoid accidents.
 The NKBA also suggests avoiding sharp corners on countertops with kids around.